saghiles/dcc/README.md

 - **[Model-based von Mises-Fisher Co-clustering with a Conscience](https://epubs.siam.org/doi/pdf/10.1137/1.9781611974973.28)** <br/>Aghiles Salah, Mohamed Nadif<br/>*SIAM International Conference on Data Mining*.
 2017

 ## Usage example
 The following code is an example of how we can fit DCC to a real-world dataset and assess the quality of the obtained clustering.
 We assume that we have already run the scripts inside the files `dcc.R` and `utils.R`.
+The following packages are required:
+- R.matlab, for data reading.
+- mclust, for Adjusted Rand Index (ARI) computation.
+- Matrix, for sparse matrix representation and manipulation.
 ```R
 # Load NG2 datatset
 ng2 <- readMat("./data/NG2.mat")